 Some editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
 As of now, none of them is a perfect match for authoring Markdown for this theme, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
 They are dealing gracefully with these elements most of the time, but occasionally they don’t.

-Use Hugo’s server mode for local previews
+Using Hugo’s server mode for local previews

-Front-Matter CMS
+frontmatter CMS

 Markdown Linter